An Uber/Lyft Driver Hit Me: What Now?

 What to Do After an Uber/Lyft Accident

 You should also call the police from the accident scene.
-Many states have a law requiring that law enforcement be alerted to any car accident that causes bodily injury or more than minor property damage, but, in any accident involving an Uber/Lyft driver, you will generally want the accident officially investigated as soon as possible, so that you’ll have a police report that you will need to back up your claim.
+Many states have a law requiring that law enforcement be alerted to any car accident that causes bodily injury or more than minor property damage.
+Still, in an accident involving an Uber/Lyft driver, you will generally want the accident officially investigated as soon as possible so that you’ll have a police report that you will need to back up your claim.

-If you are injured in an accident involving an Uber or Lyft driver, especially if your losses are significant, you might want to discuss your situation with a car accident lawyer.
+Suppose you are injured in an accident involving an Uber or Lyft driver.
+In that case, especially if your losses are significant, you might want to discuss your situation with a car accident lawyer.